-Section 130-Letter of Dismissal.

-Date

-This certifies that has

-been a member of the Pilgrim

-Holiness Church at until the

-above date.

-Upon request is hereby dismissed

-from membership in said Church.

-Secretary

-Secretary

-Pastor

-0-1

-Credentials

-Section 197-Local Preacher's License.

-This certifies that has

-been examined concerning gifts, graces, and

-service and is recommended by the Advisory Board

-of Pilgrim Holiness Church

-at

-as a Local Preacher in said Church, We therefore license to preach the Gospel

-subject to the requirements of the Manual of the

-Pilgrim Holiness Church.

-In Testimony Whereof, we hereunto affix our

-names this day of 19

-District Superintendent

-District Country

-Issued at District Secretary

-Isoutu at
+Section 199-Letter of Dismissal.
+Date.....
+This certifies that has been a member of the Pilgrim Holiness Church at until the above date.
+Upon request is hereby dismissed from membership in said Church.
+Secretary Pastor Credentials Section 200-Local Preacher's License.
+This certifies that has been examined concerning gifts, graces, and service and is recommended by the advisory board of Pilgrim Holiness Church at as a person to be licensed as a local preacher in said church.
+We therefore license to preach the Gospel subject to the requirements of the Manual of the Pilgrim Holiness Church.
+In Testimony Whereof, we hereunto affix our names this day of 19.....
+District Superintendent District Secretary Issued at .,....

-Section 198-Licensed Minister's Certificate.
+Section 201-Licensed Minister's Certificate.